rmjarvis/TreeCorr/docs/correlation3.rst

     kkg
     kgg

-Each of the above classes is a sub-class of the base class Corr3, so they have a number of features in common about how they are constructed.
+Each of the above classes is a subclass of the base class Corr3, so they have a number of features in common about how they are constructed.
 The common features are documented here.

 .. autoclass:: treecorr.Corr3
     :members: